<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </ol>

-<p>When practicing PMR, be sure not to strain the muscles—the goal is to tighten and tense them for 5 to 10 seconds max.
+<p>When practicing PMR, be sure not to strain the muscles.
+The goal is to tighten and tense them for 5 to 10 seconds max.
 If you notice any pain or discomfort in a particular muscle group, skip this area and move on to the next.</p>

 <p>As you work your way down the body, you will notice your muscles will feel heavy and more relaxed.
 Through the process, continue to breathe deeply in through the nose and out through the mouth.
 Deep breaths will help calm the central nervous system and increase relaxation.</p>

 <p>When we lay down at the end of the day, our to-do lists, work, and family responsibilities, and other worries often play on a loop in our minds.
-These anxieties often trigger the <a href="https://www.health.harvard.edu/staying-healthy/understanding-the-stress-response">stress response</a>, also called fight or flight, a physiological and hormonal response that causes the mind to remain active and alert, the heart to race, and the muscles to tighten.</p>
+These anxieties often trigger the <a href="https://www.health.harvard.edu/staying-healthy/understanding-the-stress-response"><strong><u>stress response</u></strong></a>, also called fight or flight, a physiological and hormonal response that causes the mind to remain active and alert, the heart to race, and the muscles to tighten.</p>

 <p>Fight or flight is the body’s way of overreacting to a perceived or real threat.
 Often, fear of the unknown and daily worries can trigger this response before bed, making it impossible for us to sleep.</p>